roadsidemultimedia/Docs/customize/base-child-theme.md

 Themes follow the basic WordPress themes header scheme with the following additions:

   Template: pagelines
-  Tells wordpress this is a childtheme and where the parent files are stored.
+  Tells WordPress this is a childtheme and where the parent files are stored.

   Demo: http://a.link.com
   Use this to point to a demo for this product.